Einstein for Flow: Using Generative AI to Assist Your Flows.

 By

 As part of Salesforce’s continuous evolution of Einstein, it’s time we take a moment to provide an update on how Einstein is impacting one of your favorite tools in your admin toolbox: Salesforce Flow.
-Flow has many powerful capabilities and has helped Salesforce Admins like you streamline and automate your work and provide value to all end users in your organizations.
+Flow has many powerful capabilities and has helped Salesforce Admins like you streamline and automate your work, all while providing value to end users in your organizations.

-To help you get ready for Einstein for Flow, I worked on creating this article with Ajaay Ravi, Einstein for Flow Product Manager, and Vera Vetter, Director of Product Management, AI Research.
-Together with Vera and Ajaay, we are the product managers working on Einstein for Flow.
+To help you get ready for Einstein for Flow, I worked on creating this article with Connor Turco, Einstein for Flow Product Manager, and Vera Vetter, Director of Product Management, AI Research.
+Together with Vera and Connor, we are the product managers working on Einstein for Flow.

 Introducing Einstein for Flow, the generative AI product for Flow 🎉